The Dorgan-Sublett Trail is one of the newest trails in Big Bend National Park, being turned into an official trail in 2008.

 Albert W. Dorgan

-Mr. Dorgan fought as an aviator in the military in World War I eventually leaving in 1914.
+Mr. Dorgan fought as an aviator in the military in World War I, eventually leaving service 1914.
 He was a jack of many trades, spending time as a supervisor for building operations, working as a real estate agent, and as a landscape architect.

 He and his wife, Avis Ann Dorgan, lived in Big Bend until 1938.
-They kept their property, leasing it out to tenant farmers, until they sold it to the park in the 1950s.
+After moving away they kept their property, leasing it out to tenant farmers until they sold it to the park in the 1950s.

-Mr. Dorgan push the idea of creating an international park in partnership with Mexico for many years, but unfortunately it never came to pass.
+Mr. Dorgan was an outspoken advocate of the idea of creating an international park in partnership with Mexico for many years, but unfortunately it never came to pass.
+At least not yet…

 James L. Sublett